 One of the major challenges in linguistic research is unravelling the process of language change.
 Sociolinguists have made great strides by analysing change in apparent time, comparing the language use of successive generations at a given point in time.
 Information on real-time change is harder to come by but, thanks to the digital turn in the humanities, more data is available that enables the diachronic approach.
 However, empirical work on change over time is still fragmented and provides only a patchy coverage of certain aspects of change.

-The project aims at describing stylistic changes in medical English in a long diachronic perspective in a multifaceted sociohistorical framework: in addition to anchoring texts in their generic and sociolinguistic context, we study linguistic phenomena in relation to scientific ideologies.
-For our research material, we are compiling a computer-readable Corpus of Early English Medical Writing.
+The project aimed at describing stylistic changes in medical English in a long diachronic perspective in a multifaceted sociohistorical framework: in addition to anchoring texts in their generic and sociolinguistic context, we studied linguistic phenomena in relation to scientific ideologies.
+For our research material, we compiled a computer-readable Corpus of Early English Medical Writing.
 The results obtained from several studies show that this new approach is fruitful and that variability in language reflects a complex network of underlying parameters.
 For a comprehensive diachronic description further studies are needed, but some lines of development are gradually beginning to emerge, and we have reached a stage where some level of synthesis is possible.
 Individual members of the project have adapted the methodological frame to their own research purposes.